Olena Petrova

-Olena Petrova (formerly Elena Petrova; born 24 September 1972 in Sharkan, Udmurtia) is a former Ukrainian biathlete.
+Olena Petrova (formerly Elena Petrova; born 24 September 1972 in Sharkan, Udmurtia, Russia) is a former Ukrainian biathlete.
 Petrova had switched to competing for Ukraine when she was unable to land a spot on the Russian team.
 She is a Merited Master of Sports of Ukraine and a former member of Dynamo (Ukraine).

 She débuted on the World Cup circuit in 1992.
 Petrova ended her career in January 2008; to become a youth coach in Ukraine.
 She is a member of the National Olympic Committee of Ukraine.